websight-io/docs/docs/docs/developers/development/dialogs/index.md

   "name": "title"
 }
 ```
-In above example, the `title` is added directly as a resource property.
+In the above example, the `title` is added directly as a resource property.
 ![Simple data property](dialog-data-simple.png)

-- There is also a possibility to manipulate data from other resources by using a path in the `name` property:
+- You can also manipulate data from other resources by using a path in the `name` property:
 ```json
 "alt": {
   "sling:resourceType": "wcm/dialogs/components/textfield",